Formula Two

-Formula Two (F2 or Formula 2) is a type of open-wheel formula racing category first codified in 1948.
-It was replaced in 1985 by Formula 3000, but revived by the FIA from 2009–2012 in the form of the FIA Formula Two Championship.
-The name returned in 2017 when the former GP2 Series became known as the FIA Formula 2 Championship.
+Formula Two (F2) is a type of open-wheel formula racing category first codified in 1948.
+It was replaced in 1985 by Formula 3000, but revived by the FIA from 2009 to 2012 in the form of the FIA Formula Two Championship.
+The name returned again in 2017 when the former GP2 Series became known as the FIA Formula 2 Championship.

 History

 While Formula One has generally been regarded as the pinnacle of open-wheeled auto racing, the high-performance nature of the cars and the expense involved in the series has always meant a need for a path to reach this peak.
 For much of the history of Formula One, Formula Two has represented the penultimate step on the motorsport ladder.

 Pre-war

 Prior to the Second World War, there usually existed a division of racing for cars smaller and less powerful than Grand Prix racers.
 This category was usually called voiturette ("small car") racing and provided a means for amateur or less experienced drivers and smaller marques to prove themselves.
 By the outbreak of war, the rules for voiturette racing permitted 1.5 L supercharged engines; Grand Prix cars were permitted 3.0 L supercharged or 4.5 L naturally aspirated.